 Fiduciary Mandates

-Fiduciary mandates would impose legal duties of loyalty, care, and confidentiality on AI developers and deployers, requiring them to act in users' and society's interests rather than solely maximizing profit or engagement.
+Legal duties of loyalty, care, and confidentiality imposed on AI developers and deployers, requiring them to act in users' and society's interests rather than solely maximizing profit.

 What it is: